animate1978/MB-Lab/docs/new_features.rst

 Shaders for this version have been re-worked from the ground up to try to achieve a realistic look as much as possible.

-The skin shader has dropped the Principled BSDF node in favor of a new custom skin shader .
+The skin shader has dropped the Principled BSDF node in favor of a new custom node network.

 Procedural veins have been added.
 The visibility of the veins are controlled by a slider in the skin editor.